tranquil-tr0/false-fact-server/README.md

 the backend for the false fact extension

+### Run

+releases, unzip the tar file, then you can use the control script after setting your .env (instructions for both below) (for linux amd64) you can run on Windows easily by having the .env file, ignore the script, and you can run the win binary other platforms build

 ### Endpoints

 - POST `/analyze/article` — for articles `{ "content": "content", "title": "Title", "url": "something.com", "last_edited": "2025-07-25T18:05:27.849Z" }`